New York subway shooting suspect to remain in jail, undergo psychiatric exam | Law-Order

 New York subway shooting suspect to remain in jail, undergo psychiatric exam

-She was evidently referring to the chaos wreaked on the city when two jetliners seized by suicide hijackers were flown into the Twin Towers of the World Trade Center on a Tuesday morning in September more than two decades ago.
-The mass shooting also followed a string of violent crimes that had already unnerved riders of one of the largest subway systems in the world, including instances of commuters being pushed onto subway tracks from station platforms.
+Arguing that James poses a "severe and ongoing danger" to the public if released, prosecutors said in a court filing that he carried out "a premeditated violent attack on unsuspecting commuters trapped underground with their assailant in a subway car."
+The mass shooting followed a string of violent crimes that had already unnerved riders of one of the largest subway systems in the world, including instances of commuters being pushed onto subway tracks from station platforms.

 James, dressed in beige jail clothes and wearing a blue surgical mask, spoke only briefly to say he understood the charges.
 U.S. Magistrate Judge Roanne Mann ordered James to be held at the Metropolitan Detention Center in Brooklyn, the main jail for defendants awaiting federal trial in New York City, and ordered the psychiatric evaluation requested by his lawyers.